 “It’s not a simple matter of just saying what temperature range can you operate under?
 It’s what can you achieve under practical conditions of operation that matter for the application at hand and at what cost point of material and device,” Rinzler says.

-“The beauty of something like this is we that can capture both, we can improve waste heat collection, which we may care about from an energy savings perspective, but industry is encouraged to use it because it actually benefits them in the context that they care about directly as well,” Rinzler says.
+“The beauty of something like this is that we can capture both, we can improve waste heat collection, which we may care about from an energy savings perspective, but industry is encouraged to use it because it actually benefits them in the context that they care about directly as well,” Rinzler says.

 Measured on a dollar-per-watt basis, Allanore explains, molten tin sulfide devices could be important to industries that operate at high temperature.
 “The dollar per watt, when you have large surface area, is dictated by the cost of your material,” he says.
 Other advantages of the proposed system include the simplicity of handling tin and sulfur, the semiconducting mixture’s relatively high electrical conductivity and relatively low toxicity compared to compounds such as tellurium and thallium or lead and sulfur.

 Zhao moved from concept to working device within a year, remarkable progress for scientific research, Allanore notes.
 “First, it’s Youyang, who is very good, and second it’s the liquid state … that makes this type of fast demonstration possible,” he says.
 Zhao earned his BS in materials science and engineering from Georgia Tech in 2013.